 A course marked "repeatable for credit" may be repeated for credit only once unless otherwise specified.
 See the undergraduate course repeat policy for information on repeating a course to improve one's grade.

 The UW System remedial education policy was approved by the Board of Regents in November 1988.
 Remediation data supports the notion that a high percentage of students needing remediation in the skills area (English/math) continue to be successful college students.

-A course offered by more than one department that has the same course description, credits, and title but different prefixes (e.g., ECO/THA 376; MTH/PHY 461) is a cross-listed course.
-Students may only earn credit once for taking a cross-listed course.
+A course offered by more than one department that has the same course description, credits, and title but different prefixes (e.g., ECO/THA 376; BIO/MIC 714) is a cross-listed course.
+Students may earn credit only once for taking a cross-listed course.

 Courses with numbers in the 100/200 series are primarily for first years and sophomores; those in the 300/400 series, which normally carry a prerequisite, are primarily for juniors and seniors.
-Almost all courses in the 500 series and some in the 600 series are "slash" courses; they are graduate courses with a companion number in the 300/400 series and are open to upper level undergraduates who have earned at least 60 credits.
-All courses with numbers in the 700/800 series and some in the 600 series are for graduate students only.
+Many courses in the 500 series are "slash" courses; they are graduate courses with a companion number in the 400 series and are open to upper level undergraduates who have earned at least 60 credits and graduate students.
+Students may not earn credit in a slash course at both the undergraduate and graduate levels.
+All courses with numbers in the 600, 700, 800, or 900 series are for graduate students only.

 Undergraduate students must earn at least 40 credits in the 300/400 numbered courses.
 See university degree requirements for more information.